-80. The Environment Agency requires a minimum 8m buffer zone around all rivers, mainly for biodiversity reasons but also to gain access for maintenance purposes.
-The 8m buffer should be without structures, hard standing (including car parks), formal footpaths, fences, overhanging development such as balconies and should not include formal landscaping.
+- 84. The Environment Agency requires a minimum 8m buffer zone around all rivers, mainly for biodiversity reasons but also to gain access for maintenance purposes.
+The 8m buffer should be without structures, hard standing (including car parks), formal footpaths, fences, overhanging development such as balconies and should not include formal landscaping. - 85.
+As such, any site submitted to the SLAA which has land within or on an 8m buffer of a river, will not have that part of the site considered as suitable for development and an allowance will be made in the site's capacity.